Counting curves via degeneration: Lines on K3 surfaces via deformation

-Summarizing, we have the following. \begin{thm} Let $\varphi_0: \Bbb P^1\to X_0\subset\mathfrak X$ be a line satisfying the condition {\rm ($\ast$)} of Lemma \ref{lem:log}.
-The cohomology group representing the obstruction to the existence of a lift of $\varphi_0$ is isomorphic to $\Bbb C$, and its dual space is naturally presented by the triplet of vectors
+Summarizing, we have the following. \begin{thm} Let $\varphi_0\colon \Bbb P^1\to X_0\subset\mathfrak X$ be a line satisfying the condition {\rm ($\ast$)} of Lemma \ref{lem:log}.
+The cohomology group representing the obstruction to the existence of a lift of $\varphi_0$ is isomorphic to the 1 dimensional vector space $\Bbb C$, and its dual space is canonically presented by the triplet of vectors

 in $M_{\Bbb R}$ satisfying the condition

 \end{thm}